Child enticement, also sometimes referred to as solicitation of a minor, is an offense involving a person under age 18.

 However, undercover officers cannot continue to pursue a subject once he or she has refused to engage in illegal conduct.
 Successfully establishing entrapment as a defense against child enticement means that criminal charges may be dismissed entirely.

-In the event of a conviction, a defense attorney familiar with child sex crime cases will turn his or her focus and efforts to presenting mitigating factors that could reduce the penalties their clients may face and present these facts in the defendant’s favor ahead of sentencing.
+In the event of a conviction, a defense attorney familiar with child sex crime cases will turn his or her focus and efforts to presenting mitigating factors that could reduce the penalties their client may face and present these facts ahead of sentencing.
 Mitigating factors include:

 - Whether or not the offender has mental health or substance abuse disorders that led to their criminal behavior.